tymokvo/csharp-sdk/docs/TeamsApi.md

 ## UpsertOrgTeamMember

-> UpdateAccepted UpsertOrgTeamMember (string orgName, string teamSlug, string username, string role)
+> UpdateAccepted UpsertOrgTeamMember (string orgName, string teamSlug, string username, TeamRoleEnum role)

 Add or update the role of an Org Member